-The passage of the Farm Bill materially altered federal law governing hemp by removing hemp from the Controlled Substances Act (21 U.S.C § 811), as amended (the "CSA") and establishing a federal regulatory framework for hemp production in the United States.
+The passage of the Farm Bill materially altered federal law governing hemp by removing hemp from the Controlled

+Substances Act (21 U.S.C § 811), as amended (the "CSA") and establishing a federal regulatory framework for hemp production in the United States.
 Among other provisions, the Farm Bill: (a) explicitly amends the CSA to exclude all parts of the cannabis plant (including its cannabinoids, derivatives, and extracts) containing a delta-9 tetrahydrocannabinol concentration of not more than 0.3% on a dry weight basis from the CSA's definition of "marihuana"; (b) permits the commercial production and sale of hemp; (c) precludes states, territories, and Indian tribes from prohibiting the interstate transport of lawfully-produced hemp through their borders; and (d) establishes the United States Department of Agriculture ("USDA") as the primary federal agency regulating the cultivation of hemp in the United States, while allowing states, territories, and Indian tribes to obtain (or retain) primary regulatory authority over hemp activities within their borders after receiving approval of their proposed hemp production plan from the USDA.
 Any such plan submitted by a state, territory, or Indian tribe to the USDA must meet or exceed minimum federal standards and receive USDA approval.
-Any state, territory, or Indian tribe that does not submit a plan to the USDA, or whose plan is not approved by the USDA, will be regulated by the USDA; provided that states retain the ability to prohibit hemp production within their borders.
+Any state, territory, or Indian tribe to the USDA; provided that states retain the ability to prohibit hemp production within their borders.
 The Farm Bill will remain in effect until December 2023.